Office Phone: (540) 432-4410

-Jim also ventured into study abroad education by leading a 6-week cross-cultural trip to New Zealand in the summer of 2010 with his wife Kathy and returning for a semester long trip back to New Zealand in the fall of 2012.
-The trip focused on sustainability issues related to tourism, natural resource conservation, and agriculture as well as indigenous Maori culture, restorative justice and New Zealand history.
-He and Kathy will be leading another six-week summer experience to New Zealand in the summer of 2015.
+Jim is also heavily involved in study abroad education and has lead three cross-cultural trips to New Zealand in the summer of 2010 (6 weeks), fall 2012 (full semester) and summer of 2015 (6 weeks) with his wife Kathy.
+The trips focused on sustainability issues related to tourism, natural resource conservation, and agriculture as well as indigenous Maori culture, restorative justice and New Zealand history.
+He will next be co-leading a 3 week summer cross-cultural to Navajo Nation in Arizona with Dr. Gloria Rhodes in the summer of 2017.

 B.S., Eastern Mennonite University (1994)

 M.S., Ph.D., Ohio State University (2004)